ksens/scidb-joins-demo/README.md

 # scidb-joins-demo
-Simple join demo in SciDB
+Simple join demo in SciDB (created by Alex Poliakov @apoliakov on Github)